 The discovery of artificial radioactivity was of vital importance,.
 It means that the property of radioactivity is not limited to the handful of radioelements found in nature.
 Radioactivity is, in fact, a fundamental property of matter.
 At the time of the creation of the Universe, many radioactive isotopes were produced.
 Most of them with short half-lives have gradually disappeared.
 Others, whose half-lives were sufficiently long, can still be found today.
 Producing radioisotopes via nuclear reactions is equivalent to recreating those short-lived radioactive isotopes that have since disappeared.

 Irène et Frédéric Joliot-Curie in their laboratory in 1935, soon after their discovery.

 Man is now able of obtaining radioisotopes needed as tracers and markers.
-This allows scientists, engeneers and doctors to follow the evolution of any marked substance.
+This allows scientists, engineer and doctors to follow the evolution of any marked substance.

 The applications are numerous and, for the most part, have been mastered.
-A great deal of caution is nonetheless required: the large-scale production of isotopes can be dangerous, and a certain amount of protection is needed.
+A great deal of caution is nonetheless required: the large-scale production of isotopes can be dangerous, and a relevant of protection is needed.